 Velo Pizzeria (807 Main Street, 707-492-3975) – Wednesdays and Thursdays, all day is Happy “Hour” with selected $4 Draft Beers and $6 Wines by the Glass.
 Or on Tuesdays, all bottles of wine are 40% off.
 The regular menu here has a Green Salad for $7.50 and an Arugula and Watermelon salad for $10.
 Pizza choices for $19 include either a Margherita Pizza, Pepperoni Pizza or Wine Makers Pizza (a White Pizza with Grapes, Mozzarella and Gorgonzola).
 For $25.50, the Meat Supreme Pizza comes with Pepperoni, Salami and Sausage.
 Bring your friends on Mondays because after purchasing one pizza, the second pizza is only $5.

-Happy Hours Elsewhere in Napa
+Happy Hour in Napa Away From Downtown

-Even if you aren’t downtown, there are still Happy Hour options sprinkled around the city.
+Even if you aren’t downtown, there are still Happy Hour in Napa options sprinkled around the city.
 Going to a movie at the Century Theatres?
 Time it right and you can go to Forge across the parking lot either before or after the movie.
 Shopping at Trader Joe’s?
 The Q and Frida’s are nearby.
 Dropping off a package at the UPS Store on Solano Avenue?
 You’re practically at Fume’ Bistro, Galpão Gaucho or Il Posto.
 The next time you head to Browns Valley you can stop by Hop Creek and try to remember how Zinsvalley used to look.
 If you have to go shopping at the Walmart on Lincoln, reward yourself afterwards with a margarita at Compadres just a few blocks away.
 Or grab some friends for a Happy Hour bowling competition at one of the six luxury bowling lanes at Crush (at the Meritage).
 Here are 10 more Happy Hour destinations, all still in Napa: